 Moving a little ahead, the Middle Eastern folks have a unique way of consuming Sesame seeds.
 They ground the Sesame seeds into a thick paste known as Tahini.
 Tahini is used as a dip & further used to make many delectable dishes.
 It is indeed a very tasty way of consuming Sesame Seeds.
 Nowadays it is also added to the peanut butter for that extra nutty flavour.
 Though it is famous due to a completely different reason, a dish known globally today – the Hummus.
 Hummus is made by mixing Tahini & Chickpeas paste.
 We can taste it with pita bread or add to Falafel, but with that added Sesame oil on the top, so yummy!

 The Middle Eastern countries have really contributed quite a lot when it comes to Sesame recipes.
 Another very delicious dish is the Halva.
 Halva is a sweet delicacy made from Sesame paste & honey.
-It is widely consumed in Middle East, Greece & Israel.
+It is widely consumed in the Middle East, Greece & Israel.
 Each one has their unique version of the recipe for halva, but all are without dairy & gluten.
 Such an amazing source of energy for those avoiding dairy & gluten products!

 The sesame seeds are consumed in the west but in very little quantity as compared to the east.
 The western countries use Sesame & honey to make Sesame bars.
 Sesame seeds are also used in chocolates & mainly consumed as confectionery.
 The seeds are de-hulled & sprinkled on bread, burgers & snacks.
 They are also consumed in crackers & sesame sticks.

 Today the Sesame prices are soaring but even then the level of consumption is high, such are the benefits of these amazing seeds.
 Sesame seeds are a very good source of manganese, calcium, phosphorous, magnesium, iron, zinc, vitamin, B1, selenium & dietary fibres.
-A great source of energy recommended for body builders.
-Since ancient times we are consuming this great seeds without completely knowing the health benefits.
+A great source of energy recommended for bodybuilders.
+Since ancient times we are consuming these great seeds without completely knowing the health benefits.
 But I am sure after knowing the same; we will find many more tasty ways to add these to our diets.

 Sesame is truly a global delight and most of the dishes are not complete without adding this crunchy flavour over the top.